 - An application category

-For example, a WAN Rule may specify that for the Skype application, use the WAN Policy that sends sessions to the link with the lowest latency.
+For example, a WAN Rule may specify that for the Microsoft Teams application, use the WAN Policy that sends sessions to the link with the lowest latency.

 Creating a WAN Rule

 - Go to Settings -> Routing -> WAN Rules and click New Rule.

 - Click Add Condition, select a condition type (e.g. Application Category).

 - Enter a Value (e.g. Messaging).
 Note this option autocompletes as you type.

 Note: you can add multiple conditions to the rule.